 Shark diving with tiger sharks in the Bahamas

 Liveaboard diving in February in the Bahamas will undoubtedly include a visit to Tiger Beach, a dive site about 20 miles off the coast of Grand Bahama.
 Tiger Beach straddles the deep water drop-off of the open ocean to the east, an area washed by the Gulf Stream, and the shallows of the Caribbean Sea.
 Tigers and other shark species use both habitats, so Tiger Beach gets a lot of traffic.
 The dive site has a shallow, sandy bottom, ideal for a baited shark dive.
 Expect to sit comfortably on the bottom while the sharks are directed to the feeder- and swim straight past you.
-Other sharks which visit Tiger Beach include Caribbean reef sharks, huge lemon sharks, nurse sharks, and even great hammerheads; dolphins also hang around the area.
-February is a month which lies outside of hurricane season, so good weather is common, with a winter water temperature around 25-26 C / 77-79 F. Liveaboard diving in the Bahamas is also a great way to enjoy the diversity of the Bahamanian dive sites, with a mix of wrecks, reefs, and extensive cavern systems.
+Other sharks that visit Tiger Beach include Caribbean reef sharks, huge lemon sharks, nurse sharks, and even great hammerheads; dolphins also hang around the area.
+February is a month that lies outside of hurricane season, so good weather is common, with a winter water temperature around 25-26 C / 77-79 F. Liveaboard diving in the Bahamas is also a great way to enjoy the diversity of the Bahamanian dive sites, with a mix of wrecks, reefs, and extensive cavern systems.

 Whale shark season in Similan Islands

 Liveaboard diving in February is the perfect opportunity to see an iconic creature at an iconic dive site: the whale shark at Richelieu Rock.
 Richelieu Rock is a pinnacle between the Similan Islands and the Surin Islands off Thailand’s west coast.
 The February seas are flat, which makes it easy to visit this remote offshore site, and the whale sharks are joined by barracuda, big groupers, and macro-critters, completing the scale from the very large to the very small.
 A Similan Islands liveaboard will always include Richelieu Rock.
-Other Andaman whale shark locations which may be on the itinerary are Hin Daeng and Hin Muang, south of the Similans.
+Other Andaman whale shark locations that may be on the itinerary are Hin Daeng and Hin Muang, south of the Similans.
 Also nearby, Koh Bon and Koh Tachai are excellent for manta spotting.
 February falls in the dry season, which means warm water and great visibility.

 Mantas and coral in Indonesia

-February in Indonesia’s Raja Ampat falls in the high season when seas and skies are at their calmest.
+February in Indonesia’s Raja Ampat falls in the high season when seas and skies are calm.
 The diving here is colorful and vibrant with marine life- more than 500 species of coral support the legions of species specialized to tropical reef ecosystems.
-Waigeo, Misool, and Mansuar, 3 of Raja’s 1500 islands, are a photographer’s dream, with an unmatchable variety of nudibranchs and shrimp, some species of which haven’t even been named!
+Waigeo, Misool, and Mansuar, 3 of Raja’s 1,500 islands, are a photographer’s dream, with an unmatchable variety of nudibranchs and shrimp, some species of which haven’t even been named!
 For February liveaboard diving with large animals, Raja Ampat can also deliver: the area is home to a sizable dolphin population, blacktip and wobbegong sharks are plentiful, and mantas frequent Misool.
 For more manta rays, consider scuba diving in Komodo in February.
-This month doesn’t fall in the area’s high season, but if you’re set on mantas and you can find a trip, dive sites like Manta Alley and Manta Point offer high numbers of rays.
+This month doesn’t fall in the area’s high season, but if you’re set on mantas and can find a trip, dive sites like Manta Alley and Manta Point offer high numbers of rays.

 More dive destinations you can visit in February